usydtechlab/usyd-law-events-page/README.md

 }
 </code>

-This is data json object is loaded into main.js which extracts each entry and creates an event object for each event and displays them.
+This data json object is loaded into main.js which extracts each entry and creates an event object for each event and displays them.
 <br>

 Made with 💙 at the TechLab.